APPLICATION

 Ingredients

-The liquid coating is prepared with:
+The liquid coating is prepared with the following:

 • Vegetable oil